 We’ve posted a page containing a Security Stakeholder Camera Assessment Guideline because most business unit mangers don’t really know how the assets in their areas are covered by security video.

-There are five security program assessment tools you can download from the Rate Your Security Program Page.
+There are five security program assessment tools you can download from the Rate Your Security Program Page to evaluate:

 The Evaluation Spectrum